danielholmes/coc-base-analyser/README.md

 ## TH8 TODO Rules
- - minimum # compartments - defend against gowipe
+ - BK not swappable
  - air defs should be a minimum distance apart
- - BK not swappable
  - minimum 3 DGB possible spots (including diagonal)
  - sufficient empty space within walls to make attacker guess
  - minion anchors (warning only, no hard fail, once that functionality is built)